 I’ve never published a novel of my own, so it’s intimidating to ask my students to write a novel under my tutelage.
 But since the answer to just about every question can now be found online, I decided this year to ask my students to search the web for writing advice from those most qualified to give it: published writers.
 Much of the wisdom they found echoes … Continue reading #NaNoWriMo: ask the experts

-Greetings!
-I have been teaching middle school since 1988: first English Language Arts, then Digital Design Lab and Broadcast Media, and now as the K-12 Ed Tech Teacher on Special Assignment in Petaluma, California.
-I present workshops for teachers on technology in the classroom, project-based learning and writing; plus I work with Edutopia, PBS and KQED Learning.
-I love to connect with other educators, so please enjoy … Continue reading Always a learner; also a teacher.
+Thanks for stopping by!
+I have been teaching middle school since 1988: first English Language Arts, then Digital Design Lab and Broadcast Media.
+Currently I am the K-12 Ed Tech Teacher on Special Assignment in Petaluma, California.
+I present workshops for teachers on technology in the classroom, project-based learning and writing.
+I also work with Edutopia, PBS and KQED Learning.
+I love to connect with other educators, … Continue reading Always a learner; also a teacher.